thelightdesigner/ScuffedWalls/Functions.md

 also can run javascript/typescript files

- - args: string, this is what will be put into the terminal
+ - `args`: string, this is what will be put into the terminal
- - runbefore: bool, (if true) will execute this function before SW begins to parse the .sw file, when false this function runs after SW finishes writing to the map file
+ - `runbefore`: true/false, (if true) will execute this function before SW begins to parse the .sw file, when false this function runs after SW finishes writing to the map file
- - script: string, path to the `.js` or `.ts` file, will execute this file using the node command.
+ - `script`: string, path to the `.js` or `.ts` file, will execute this file using the node command.
 If the file ends with `.ts`, this will invoke using [`ts-node`](https://github.com/TypeStrong/ts-node) which is required separately.
- - refreshonsave: bool, refreshes scuffedwalls when the javascript file is modified
+ - `refreshonsave`: true/false, refreshes scuffedwalls when the javascript file is modified

  ![](Images/example.png)